Cineka/ELSe-repo/README.md

 Owner: Ethan

-Scrum Leader: Laisey
+Scrum Leader: Lainey

-Developer: Skyler
+The Best Developer In the Universe: Skyler